Abortion: the intentional killing of the human fetus, or the performance of a procedure intentionally designed to kill the human fetus.

 God will not hold blameless those who are apathetic about great evil.
 We are guilty.

-1) We are actually glad when pro-choice people use the completely foolish argument that sperm are somehow equivalent to fertilized eggs, also known as tiny human beings in the embryonic stage of development (see here for one great example) because it demonstrates that the pro-choice side is out of arguments.
+1) We are actually glad when pro-choice people use this completely foolish argument (see here for one great example) because it demonstrates that the pro-choice side is out of arguments.
 Irrelevant mockery is the last refuge of the defeated.